Wrong County on Your LLC? NY Publication Options (2026)

 How long does the Certificate of Change take to process?

-Standard processing takes approximately 4–6 weeks when filed by mail.
-The NY Department of State offers expedited processing: $25 for 24-hour turnaround, $75 for same-day, and $150 for 2-hour priority processing.
+Standard DOS processing typically takes approximately 1–2 weeks.
+The NY Department of State also offers expedited processing options: $25 for 24-hour turnaround, $75 for same-day, and $150 for 2-hour priority processing.
 For the full filing process, see our DOS-1359-f filing guide.

 Do I need a lawyer to change my LLC's county?